Great Sporting Moments: The Best of Sport 1988–2004

 Winner for Reference and Anthology 2006 Montana New Zealand Book Awards

-The literary magazine Sport burst onto the scene in 1988 with a first issue featuring outstanding writing by a group of new writers who would go on to be some of the biggest names in New Zealand literature, including Elizabeth Knox, Jenny Bornholdt, Barbara Anderson, Anne Kennedy, Damien Wilkins, Nigel Cox.
+The literary magazine Sport burst onto the scene in 1988, with a first issue featuring outstanding writing by a group of new writers who would go on to be some of the biggest names in New Zealand literature, including Elizabeth Knox, Jenny Bornholdt, Barbara Anderson, Anne Kennedy, Damien Wilkins and Nigel Cox.
 Sport 1 also featured established stars like Bill Manhire, Keri Hulme and Vincent OSullivan.

 Sport has gone on to publish an invigorating list of celebrated writers and new discoveries; Emily Perkins and Catherine Chidgey are just two writers who first appeared in print in Sports pages.